 My grandson thought he didn't need academic accommodations he received in high school.
 Now, he is struggling midway through the first semester.
 Is it too late to resister with the DSO?
-No. Though we do encourage connecting with the DSO as early as possible, accommodations can still be granted during a semester.
-Please note that accommodations cannot be applied retroactively, however.
+No. Though we do encourage connecting with the DSO as early as possible, accommodations can still be established during a semester.
+Please note that accommodations cannot be applied retroactively to past assignments or exams submitted before the student connected with the DSO, however.